foundriesio/docs/source/linux/iot-gateway.rst

 All you need to use these applications is a gateway device with the Linux microPlatform installed on it, a workstation computer, and an Internet connection.
-(See the :ref:`Linux microPlatform Getting Started <linux-getting-started>` guide for instructions on installing the microPlatform on your gateway device).
+(See :ref:`linux-getting-started` for instructions on installing the microPlatform on your gateway device).

 .. note::